 Zierenberg et al., Physical Review X (2018)

 III.
 Information Theory.
 I harness information theory in two complementary ways: To infer the coding principles of living neural networks, which were developed, tested and selected in million years of evolution, and as guiding principle to design networks for optimized processing.
 In this realm, information theory provides the ideal language, because it is independent of semantics.
 Thereby it enables a comparison of coding principles across very diverse architectures, and implementations.
 This is useful when e.g. comparing coding across species and areas, and has been key for us to unravel a clear hierarchy of processing across cortex.
-Our ongoing/future work goes into the role of phase transitions in processing; learning as symmetry breaking; architectures to learn Gibbs sampling despite strong correlations; and invariance of information flow under coarse-graining (contact me if any of this catches your interest!).
+Our ongoing/future work goes into the role of phase transitions in information processing; local learning as a form of symmetry breaking; architectures to optimize Gibbs sampling despite strong correlations; and invariance of information flow under coarse-graining (contact me if any of this catches your interest!).

 Wibral, Lizier & VP, Frontiers in Robotics and AI (2015)